Asian stubtail

 The Asian stubtail (Urosphena squameiceps) is a bird in the family Cettiidae.
 The species was first described by Robert Swinhoe in 1863.
-It breeds in Korea, Manchuria and Japan and winters to southern China and northern Southeast Asia.
+It breeds in Northeast Asia and Japan.
 Its natural habitat is temperate forest.

 Description

 It is a small bird with a short tail.
 Males and females are similar in color, as well as juveniles after fledging; they are brown all over with a paler underpart and a darker brown crest and eyeline.

 Distribution and habitat

-Breeding Asian stubtails reside in portions of northeastern Asia; non-breeding in parts of southeast Asia including Taiwan, southeastern China, Nepal and Philippines, preferring a habitat of undergrowth in evergreen broadleaf or lowland coniferous forest.
+Breeding Asian stubtails reside in portions of northeastern Asia; non-breeding areas include Hainan Taiwan, southeastern China and Indochina, preferring a habitat of undergrowth in evergreen broadleaf or lowland coniferous forest.

 Behavior

 Voice

 Breeding males produce a high-pitched shee-shee-shee-shee or cee-cee-cee, while both males and females make a call similar to chott-chott-chott.